va7sdf/artbergmann/news/1995-1999/_posts/1996-10-18-end-of-the-road-movie-for-a-generation.markdown

 ---
 title: end-of-the-road movie for a generation
-article_author:
+article_author: peter goddard
-article_publication:
+article_publication: the toronto star
-article_date:
+article_date: october 18, 1996
 ---
-The Toronto Star / Friday, October 18, 1996 / by Peter Goddard

-Hard Core Logo
+####Hard Core Logo

 Starring Hugh Dillon, Callum Keith Rennie, Bernie Coulson, and John Pyper-Ferguson, screenplay by Noel S. Baker, based on the novel by Michael Turner, cinematography by Danny Nowak, directed by Bruce McDonald.
 At Canada Square and Eaton Centre.